Skip to content

 """

-:param config: Configuration containing mean, volatility, records, and metadata
+:param config: Configuration containing mean and volatility

 """